Practical-Haemostasis.com

 The gene for ADAMTS13 maps to the long arm of chromosome 9 at 9q34, spans 34kb of DNA and contains 29 exons.
 ADAMTS13 is synthesised primarily in the liver but there is some evidence that it can also be synthesised by endothelial cells.
 Cleavage of Von Willebrand Factor [VWF] by ADAMTS13 does not normally occur because of inaccessibility of the Tyr1605-Met1606 peptide bond, which lies buried within the core β-sheet of the VWF.
 Shear forces, various denaturing reagents or the binding of platelets to VWF exposes the ADAMTS13 cleavage site within the A2 domain of VWF, allowing cleavage to take place.
 The VWF multimer pattern observed in plasma is due to the continued synthesis of VWF and its cleavage by ADAMTS13.

-A large number of mutations within the ADAMTS13 gene have been reported in families with congenital TTP.
-In addition there are a number of polymorphisms within the ADAMTS13 gene that may potentially affect its secretion and therefore, plasma levels.
+A large number of mutations within the ADAMTS13 gene have been reported in families with congenital TTP [Upshaw-Schülman syndrome].
+In addition, there are a number of polymorphisms within the ADAMTS13 gene that may potentially affect its secretion and therefore, plasma levels.

 Principles & Methods

-A number of different methods and approaches have evolved to measure ADAMTS13 activity and to detect the present of any inhibitory antibodies.
-In general, measurement of ADAMTS13 activity is considered more clinically useful.
+A number of different methods and approaches have been developed to measure ADAMTS13 activity and to detect the present of any inhibitory antibodies.
+In general, measurement of ADAMTS13 activity is considered more clinically useful than assays which measure only the amount of ADAMTS13 present i.e. ADAMTS13 antigen.

-As with all laboratory assays, laboratories providing tests for ADAMTS13 must include both internal and external quality control samples and participate in in an external quality assurance programme - see Quality Assurance - for more information.
+As with all laboratory assays, laboratories providing tests for ADAMTS13 must include both internal and external quality control samples and participate in an external quality assurance programme.
+See - Quality Assurance - for more information.

 Assay Comments

-ADAMTS13 Antigen Several immunoassays and chromogenic assays exist for the measurement of ADAMTS13 antigen but they vary in their ability to detect full-length, mutant and truncated forms of ADAMTS13.
+ADAMTS13 Antigen Assays A number of immunoassays assays employing varying principles, exist for the measurement of ADAMTS13 antigen but they vary in their ability to detect full-length, mutant and truncated forms of ADAMTS13.

-Direct ADAMTS13 Activity Assays Direct assays involve the detection of cleavage of products either of a full-length VWF molecule or a VWF fragment that encompasses the ADAMTS13 cleavage site.
+ADAMTS13 Activity Assays These assays involve the detection of cleavage of products either of a full-length VWF molecule or a VWF fragment that encompasses the ADAMTS13 cleavage site [Tyrosine 1605-Methionine 1606 [Tyr1605-Met1606]].
+A number of methods have been described.

 1. SDS Agarose Gel electrophoresis and Western Blotting